A series of articles focusing on how to combat climate change and environmental damage caused by our daily habits and rituals.

 This can be done in several ways but the simplest method is usually the easiest.
 Examples of how to use less energy are…

-· Instead of using new cups for each brew of tea or coffee, reuse the same one throughout the day.
+· Reuse the same cup for tea and coffee throughout the day.
 They’re your germs, no one else’s.

 · When having a shower, stop and start the water.
 Drench yourself, lather in shampoo, conditioner, soap and restart the water as and when you need.